jhkrug/jhkrug.github.io/about.md

 in the [Library](http://lancaster.ac.uk/library) as part of the Digital Innovation team where I did things with library systems and analytics.
 Since April 2017, I work as a consultant in library systems and analytics.
-Since mid 2019 I am available to guide or arrange cycling related activities in the Granada/Alpujarras/Sierra Nevada areas.
+I am also available to guide cycling related activities in the Granada/Alpujarras/Sierra Nevada areas.

 I'm interested in: